-You're provided with a set amount of ink--which recharges fairly quickly--with which to draw rainbows.
-As such, you're prevented from drawing infinitely long rainbows.
+The player is provided with a set amount of ink--which recharges fairly quickly--with which to draw rainbows.
+As such, they are prevented from drawing infinitely long rainbows.

 Combat relies on tapping with the stylus.
 Tapping on many enemies stuns them, after which Kirby can simply bowl them over.
 Defeating many types of stunned enemies results in Kirby consuming their powers, such as hurtling forth as a fireball or spraying electric sparks in every direction.

 To the right is a screenshot of the full Kirby: Canvas Curse layout.
-The top screen offers a map which gives you a bigger picture of the level in which you're currently playing.
+The top screen offers a map which gives the player a bigger picture of the level in which they're currently playing.
 The pink dot represents Kirby; the gold arch on the right is the door to the next level.
 The black bar on the bottom of the top shows that the player is almost out of rainbow ink.
-Right above it is Kirby's hit-point meter, which can be expanded as you earn medals and unlock bonuses in the Medal Swap mode.
-You can also see how many lives and star Kirby currently has.
-Collect 100 stars, and you're awarded with a 1up.
+Right above it is Kirby's hit-point meter, which can be expanded as they earn medals and unlock bonuses in the Medal Swap mode.
+The player can also see how many lives and star Kirby currently has.
+Collect 100 stars, and they're awarded with a 1up.